Child Development & Education (CDE)

 3 Units (LEC 48-54)

-This course provides in-depth study of the components of high quality early childhood programs and of the director's role in developing and administrating such programs.
+This course provides in-depth study of the components of high-quality early childhood programs and of the director's role in developing and administrating such programs.
 Emphasis is placed on personnel policies, working with parents, the development of leadership skills, fiscal operations, and the effects of current trends and legislation on early childhood programs.
 This course meets Title 22 requirements for center directors and it applies toward the Child Development Site Supervisor and Program Director Permits.

-Prerequisite: CDE-126 (with a grade of C or better).
+Prerequisite: CDE-101 (with a grade of C or better)., CDE-126 (with a grade of C or better).

 Transfers to CSU only